Many people are surprised to learn that Kansas has 13 named

 may not open during poor weather, so be sure to call and confirm before

-The small zoo has primates, large cats of several species,
+visiting.
+The small zoo has primates, large cats of several species, bears,

-bears, wolves, foxes, and tropical birds.
-A guide takes you though the
+wolves, foxes, and tropical birds.
+A guide takes you though the park on

 |Clay Center, Kansas - The tiny Clay